 As far as what specific factors the court MUST consider and comment upon when determining who spends what amount of time with the children, those factors are listed in Florida Statute § 61, and they are lettered A through T. That is a large number of factors to be considered, and the last one, T, is “any other relevant factor” that can be helpful to a Judge when making a decision.

-An experienced attorney can be very helpful.
+An experienced Tampa child custody lawyer can be very helpful.
 They know what is important (relevant) and what is not.
 They know how to present facts to a Court.
 Most disputes are settled without a Court deciding the issue and an attorney knows how to complete an appropriate parenting plan (agreement) which will work reasonably well years into the future.
 As a single example of many, did you know that the decision as to which parent’s residence will be used for any future public school assignments is very important?
 Think about it.
 Almost no one does.

-How can the Child Custody attorneys at Anton Legal Group help someone to get more time with their child?
+How can the Tampa Child Custody attorneys at Anton Legal Group help someone to get more time with their child?

 We know how to negotiate what is important to long term successful time sharing.

 We know how to prepare quality agreements that give you and your child what is needed both today and long into the future.

 If unfortunately negotiations falls apart, we know how to litigate timesharing cases.
 This includes not only successfully presenting a case to a judge but also hiring experts, preparing witnesses, and garnering evidence.